 Pearl of the Sham countries

-Since March 2011, the "pearl of the countries of Sham", an archaeological Syrian treasure, an eyewitness of events taking place for more than five thousand years, has been subject to looting and large-scale destruction.
-In the entire region, more than 300 historical monuments were destroyed.
+Since March 2011, the "pearl of the Sham countries", an archaeological Syrian treasure, an eyewitness of events taking place for more than five thousand years, has been subject to looting and large-scale destruction.
+More than 300 historical monuments were destroyed in the whole region.
 In 2012, the goal of marauders and robbers in Syria became the most important archaeological sites, namely, the ancient weapons were stolen from the Hama Museum, and a marble statue was stolen from the Apamea Museum.
-In addition, Kallat al-Madik fortress, located in the province of Hama, was bombed, and the historic town of Ible, located in Idlib Governorate, was completely looted.
-In the suburbs of Palmyra is the castle of Ibn Maana, built during the Roman Empire, which was also destroyed.
-The Homs Museum, as well as the Folk Art Museum in Aleppo and the museum of the city of Maar, located between Aleppo and Hama, were looted by marauders and armed groups.
+In addition, Kallat al-Madik fortress, located in the province of Khama, was bombed, and the historic town of Ible, located in Idlib governorate, was completely looted.
+In the suburbs of Palmyra is located the castle of Ibn Maana, built during the Roman Empire, which was also destroyed.
+Homs Museum, as well as the Folk Art Museum in Aleppo and the museum of the city of Maara, located between Aleppo and Hama, were looted by looters and armed groups.
 As for the last of them, more than 30 works of art were stolen from it, however, fortunately, none of the mosaics beautifully laid out on its walls was damaged.

 Historical and architectural complex of Ancient Palmyra in the Syrian province of Homs